python/cpython/Doc/library/collections.rst

-In addition to containers, the collections module provides some ABCs (abstract base classes) that can be used to test whether a class provides a particular interface, for example, is it hashable or a mapping, and some of them can also be used as mixin classes.
+In addition to containers, the collections module provides some ABCs (abstract base classes) that can be used to test whether a class provides a particular interface, for example, whether it is hashable or a mapping.

 ABCs - abstract base classes
 ----------------------------